emylincon/caching/README.md

 ## Emulation Experiment
 * To Carry out the emulation experiment you will need a GNS3 platform
 * Setup and download of GNS3 is available [here](https://www.gns3.com/)
-* To run the C-LSTM `python3 LSTM_caching/predictive_caching.py --n=x` where x is the number of MECs deployed
+* To run the C-LSTM `python3 LSTM_caching/predictive_caching.py --n=x --ip=address --result_server=z` where x is the number of MECs deployed, address is the ip address of the MQTT broker, and z is the result server ip
-* TO run PCR `python3 4proposed.py --n=x --ip=address` where x is the number of MECs deployed and address is the ip address of the MQTT broker
+* TO run PCR `python3 4proposed.py --n=x --ip=address --name_server=y --result_server=z` where x is the number of MECs deployed, address is the ip address of the MQTT broker, y is the ip address of the name server, and z is the result server ip
 * The Results can be seen below

 ![Result](emulation/res1.png)